verus-83/web-otp/README.md

 It is unclear if these formulations are necessarily mutually exclusive, but our intuition at the moment is that some of them are not.

-Before we get into API design, from a UX perspective, our initial intuition was that the following was the best we could do:
+Before we get into API design, from a UX perspective, our initial intuition was that, under the right circumstances (e.g. the PWA is installed), the following UX formulation would lead to the highest levels of conversion rates:

 <img src="mock2.gif" width="250px">